Unforgotten: Series 5 (2023) cast

+Series 6 (2025) cast

 Production

 The series was originally developed, by Lang, as a serial titled 27 Arlington Crescent.
 Filming for the first series began in March 2015 and lasted for twelve weeks.
 Locations included Liverpool, the London suburbs, Kingston upon Thames, the Essex coast, Westminster and the Fens.

 After the unexpected success of the initial series, ITV commissioned a second series, with Lang returning as writer and Wilson as director.
 It was shot on location by the River Lea, in the Cotswolds, and along the promenade in Brighton.

 A third series order was announced on 2 March 2017, following strong viewing figures.
 Scenes were set in Lymington, Hampshire (which substituted for the fictional Middenham and its estuary), Uxbridge, Middlesex, Amersham in Buckinghamshire, Clifton in Bristol, Ealing in West London, and King's Lynn and Hunstanton in Norfolk.
 An empty mansion at Bulstrode Park near Gerrards Cross, Buckinghamshire provided the setting for the police station and lab.
 Only seven weeks after filming wrapped, the third series began broadcasting in the UK on 15 July 2018.

 A fourth series was scheduled to be made in autumn 2019; however, ITV only confirmed in January 2020 that filming had commenced, with the planned broadcasting timeframe having been delayed.
 In September 2020, it was announced that filming had recommenced and the series planned on being screened in 2021, with actors Walker, Bhaskar, Reeves and Egan all reprising their roles.
 The new series eventually began screening in February 2021.

-Filming for the fifth series began on 14 March 2022, with the airing of the series due later in 2023.
+Filming for the fifth series began on 14 March 2022, with the airing of the series beginning on 27 February 2023.

+In April 2023, ITV renewed the crime drama for a sixth series, which was launched on ITV1 on 9 February 2025.

+The opening and closing credits are accompanied by the song "All We Do", written and performed by the English duo Oh Wonder (Ant West and Josephine Vander Gucht).